Marina Information

 Fambridge Yacht Haven.

 This yacht haven maintains 120 deepwater moorings, 180 berths on pontoons with 24-hour access, and they can also offer serviced mud berths for larger craft such as Thames barges and Dutch barges.
-They own both the Yacht Station on the main River and also what used to be known as West Wick Marina in Stow Creek.

 Contact the Marina on VHF channel 80, or telephone 01621 740370 to arrange a berth or a mooring, or you can simply tie up to the visitors pontoon on the river and wander ashore to the office.
+There are full facilities at either the Yacht Station or the Marina.

 Provisioning is a problem as there is no local shop but there is a pub and a club.
 The local station is on the same line as Althorne and Burnham, thus providing good connections to London.